Lesson 13: Finite State Machines (FSM)

 | Quick prototyping | 2-tier style (compact, readable) |

-| Complex multi-output FSM | Always use 3-tier style |
+| Complex multi-output FSM | Always use the 3-tier style |

 | Quartus encoding | One-Hot for performance, User-Encoded for clarity |